rohithcd/Data-Structures/README.md

 # Data-Structures
-Basic data structures written in Java.
+This repository contains different types of data structure programs written in Javascript, C++